-CEISMC and STEM@GTRI launched an innovative Computer Science for Rural Georgia High Schools Pilot Program.
-Through this project, participating rural high schools in Georgia have access to computer science modules based on unique programs/resources at Georgia Tech, developed and led by Georgia Tech faculty.
-This pioneering initiative aims to bridge the digital divide by offering these interactive modules in critical areas such as coding, cybersecurity, artificial intelligence, sensors, and data visualization.
-Through this collaboration, Georgia Tech is empowering the next generation of tech-savvy leaders, fostering interest in STEM fields, and opening doors to exciting career opportunities.
+The Rural Computer Science Initiative at Georgia Tech, launched collaboratively by CEISMC and STEM@GTRI, continues to expand access to high-quality computer science education for rural high schools across Georgia.
+Through this project, participating schools engage with interactive computer science modules based on unique programs and resources at Georgia Tech, developed and led by Georgia Tech faculty.
+This pioneering initiative aims to bridge the digital divide by offering these modules in critical areas such as coding, cybersecurity, artificial intelligence, sensors, and data visualization.
+Through this initiative, Georgia Tech is empowering the next generation of tech-savvy leaders, fostering interest in STEM fields, and opening doors to exciting career opportunities.

 - Increase awareness and knowledge in key areas in the field of computer science among high school students.